 Most tax preparers complete returns for multiple clients.
-When using My Account you can have all your clients’ accounts listed under one login ID, allowing you to see all your accounts at once.
-You can sort your list by account name, registration number, or frequency.
-This is a simpler and safer option then creating different login IDs and passwords for each client because you only need to remember and safeguard one login ID and password.
-Also, it is not recommended that you share your login ID with your clients or co-workers.
+When using My DOR you can have all your clients’ accounts listed under one user ID, allowing you to see all your accounts at once.
+You can sort your list by Name, Account ID, or Period.
+This is a simpler and safer option then creating different user IDs and passwords for each client because you only need to remember and safeguard one user ID and password.
+Also, it is not recommended that you share your user ID with your clients or co-workers.

 How to add an account to your list of businesses

-If your client has already set up My Account for his business, ask him or her to add you as a user using your login ID and e-mail address.
-That account will then show up under your login ID with your other clients.
-When your client adds you as a user, he can choose to give you administrator, preparer or payer status.
-For more about this, see “The difference between administrator, payer and preparer status” below.
+If your client has already set up My DOR for his business, ask him or her to add you as a user using your user ID and e-mail address.
+That account will then show up under your user ID with your other clients.
+When your client adds you as a user, he can choose to give you preparer and/or payer status.
+For more about this, see “The difference between administrator and account manager” below.

-To add a client to your list of businesses, log in to My Account.
-From the left menu under Manage business account, choose Add a business.
-You will need the UBI/Tax Registration Number and PAC code for each account you would like to add.
+To add a client to your list of businesses, log in to My DOR.
+From the options under the menu I Want To, choose Add Access to a Licensing or Tax Account.
+You will need the Account ID (UBI/tax registration number) and Letter ID for each account you would like to add.
 You will be an administrator on this account.

 How to remove an account from your list of businesses

-If your client does not have a login ID, you can create one for them by taking the following steps:
+If your client does not have a User ID, they will need to create one.

-The difference between administrator, payer, and preparer user status and how it applies to tax preparers
+The difference between administrator and account manager status and how it applies to tax preparers

 How should my status be set up?

-Your business needs will determine what status you and your clients should have in My Account.
+Your business needs will determine what status you and your clients should have in My DOR.
 However, there must be at least one administrator on every account.

-We recommend that your client be set up as the administrator on the account, and you be set up as either the payer or preparer.
+We recommend that your client be set up as the administrator on the account, and you be set up as Account Manager with either the payer and/or preparer roles.
 This allows you to fill out the return and submit payment (if you have payer status) or allows your client to submit the return and payment (if you have preparer status).
 This set-up also allows your client to remove you from their business account if they should ever switch to a new tax preparer, saving you the inconvenience of making this request yourself.

 Removing a user from a business account

 You can only remove a user from a business account if you are an administrator on that account.
-To remove a user from a business account, log in to My Account and choose the account from your list of businesses.
-Under Manage business account in the left menu, choose Add/edit user permissions.
-Find their user ID and click Remove.
+To remove a user from a business account, log in to My DOR, choose Add or Remove Other Users from the list of options in the I Want To menu, select the logon from Logon list, then click Cancel Access.

 Your relationship with your client will determine which payment option will work best.
 The following section deals with payment options and how tax preparers can submit, or have their client submit, payment.